BaherFalsh1102/My-Linux-Journey-A-Full-Hands-On-Project/README.md

 # My-Linux-Journey-A-Full-Hands-On-Project 🚀

 Welcome to my hands-on Linux Administration Lab!
-This project is a practical walkthrough of core Linux administration topics—from system installation to backups, security, automation, and even cloud deployment.
+This project is a practical walkthrough of core Linux administration topics—from system installation to backups, security, automation.

 🎯 **Goal:** To demonstrate real-world skills as a Linux Administrator
-📚 **Tools Used:** Ubuntu / CentOS, Bash, systemd, iptables, rsync, crontab, and more
+📚 **Tools Used:** Ubuntu, Bash, systemd, iptables, rsync, crontab, and more
 🔧 **Target Audience:** Beginners to intermediate learners, recruiters, and tech enthusiasts

 ---